 Cassiopeia (Cassi) Camara is a PhD student in the Human Dimensions of Natural Resources Department.
 Colorado is the 17th place Cassiopeia (Cassi) has lived.
 Her background includes volunteer work on the red wolf reintroduction program, communications for non-profits, and the development and delivery of large carnivore education programs.
-Her PhD work will focus on the impacts that messaging has on behaviors, specifically regarding potential wolf reintroduction in Colorado and evaluating education programs about human-carnivore coexistence.
+Her PhD work focuses on media portrayal of wolf reintroduction in Colorado and evaluating education programs about human-carnivore coexistence.

 Veronica Champine is a PhD student in the Human Dimensions of Natural Resources Department who completed her Master’s degree in the Conservation Leadership Through Learning program in 2019.
 She is originally from the San Francisco Bay Area and studied psychology and education at University of California, Santa Barbara.
 Veronica is interested in how social psychology influences pro-environmental behaviors in urban conservation and education contexts.
 She has worked with Professor Niemiec on a review paper that analyzes how norms affect different types of pro-environmental behaviors.
-As a PhD student in the Niemiec lab, she is currently working on an NSF-funded project focused on wildscaping in the Front Range.
+As a PhD student in the Conservation Action lab, she is currently working on an NSF-funded project focused on wildscaping in the Front Range.